Mark Kopec Now

 - Surgical Treatment:

-- External Fixation: In complex fractures or cases with severe soft tissue damage, external fixation devices may be used to stabilize the bone fragments from outside the body.
+- External Fixation: In complex fractures or cases with severe soft tissue damage, external fixation devices may stabilize the bone fragments from outside the body.

 Potential Complications: